knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ![BigQuery processing pipeline architecture](https://atamel.dev/img/2020/bigquery-processing-pipeline.png)

-1. Two `CloudSchedulerSources` are setup for two countries (United Kingdom and Cyprus) to call the `QueryRunner` service once a day.
+1. I setup two `CloudSchedulerSources` for two countries (United Kingdom and Cyprus) to call the `QueryRunner` service once a day.
 2. The QueryRunner service receives the scheduler events for the UK and Cyprus, queries COVID-19 cases for each of them using BigQuery's public